pizlonator/fil-c/gimso_semantics.md

     <result> = ptrtoint <ty> <value> to <ty2>

-Where `ty` has to be `ptr` and `ty2` has to be some integer type.
+Where `ty` has to be `ptr` and `ty2` has to be some integer type (we'll ignore vectors of pointers for now, but without loss of generality).
 Note that `ty2` may have more or less bits than the pointer (so the bits are either truncated or extended).
 Let's define `IntCast<t>(X)` to mean either zero extending or truncating X depending on whether `t` is larger or smaller (respectively) than X. Then the semantics in pseudocode are just:

     result = IntCast<ty2>(value.intval)

+## Inttoptr

+The LLVM `inttoptr` instruction creates a pointer from an integer value.
+This is super unsafe!
+Fil-C has to do special things for this instruction.
+The syntax is:

+    <result> = inttoptr <ty> <value> to <ty2>

+Where `ty` has to be an integer type and `ty2` has to be `ptr`.
+Then *an approximation of* the semantics in pseudocode are just:

+    result = MakePointer(capability = null,
+                         intval = IntCast<intptr>(value))

+This means that you get a pointer, but it lacks a capability, and so cannot be accessed.
+The only valid operations on it are comparisons and casting back to int.
+But, these aren't the complete semantics.
+Fil-C goes to great length to make code like this work:

+    int* p = ...;
+    p = (int*)(((uintptr_t)p & MASK) + (stuff() ? get_offset() : 0));

+Here, a pointer is cast to integer (`ptrtoint`), that integer goes through some math (which includes both control flow and effects), and then the resulting integer gets cast back to a pointer.
+The Fil-C compiler includes an abstract interpreter (with very simple rules) that checks if the integer being cast to a pointer came from exactly one pointer via `ptrtoint`.
+I'll describe it here.

+The abstract domain is a mapping from SSA instructions that produce integers to inferred capabilities.

+An inferred capability is either BOTTOM, Definite(C), or TOP.
+The Definite(C) case points to an SSA value of `ptr` type and indicates that we've inferred that to be the capability we should use for an integer.

+The start state of the interpreter has:

+- all `ptrtoint` instructions initialize their inferred capability to Definite(X), where X is their input operand.

+- all calls, loads, atomics, comparisons, vaargs, extracts, landing pads, and FP casts that return int have their inferred capapability set to BOTTOM.

+- all other integer instructions are handed off to the interpreter.
+The interpreter only interprets these instructions.

+Then the interpreter executes all of the instructions it knows about using the following rule:

+- for each input operand that is an instruction:

+    - If the current instruction is a `phi` or `select`:

+        - if the input's inferred capability is not bottom, and the current instruction's inferred capability is bottom, then create a `phi` or `select` right next to the current instruction that picks the capability. the current instruction's inferred capability is set to Definite(P), where P is the new `phi` or `select` that we created.
+Note that this means that `phi` and `select` never go to TOP.

+        - else, *merge* the input's inferred capability into the current instruction's inferred capability.

+The interpreter stops when none of these rules changes any inferred capabilities.

+The merge rule (merge X into Y) is:

+   1. if X is BOTTOM, do nothing.

+   2. if X == Y, do nothing.

+   3. if Y is BOTTOM, set Y to X.

+   4. if Y is Definite(C), set it to TOP.
+(Note that this rule rules after the *if X == &, do nothing* rule, hence merging Definite(C) into Definite(C) results in Definite(C).)

+   5. if Y is TOP, do nothing.

+After running this interpreter, any `inttoptr`'s whose input `value` has an inferred capability Definite(`cap`) get executed with the following pseudocode

+    result = MakePointer(capability = cap.capability,
+                         intval = IntCast<intptr>(value))

+Note that BOTTOM or TOP inferred capabilities still get the original treatment (i.e. a pointer with a null capability).